walterhiggins/WMPJS/README.md

    `js 'He said "No"'`

-3. You can escape the single or double quote characters by putting a back-slash character `\` in front of it:
+3. You can escape each single or double quote character by putting a back-slash character `\` in front of it:

    `js 'He said "I\'m a String!".'`